DistributedProofreaders/ppcomp/README.md

 --extract-footnotes
 ```

-Note that formatting of footnotes by processors varies widely, only some variations are supported.
+Note that formatting of footnotes by processors varies widely, only a few variations are supported.

 ## Tuning